spencer-shadley/completed-class/15-project-2-part-1/hw/README.md

 - Must be backed by a MySQL database

-- Must utilize, GET, PUT, POST and DELETE routes for manipulating data
+- Must utilize, GET, PUT, POST and DELETE routes for manipulating data, following the CRUD paradigm

-- Must be deployed using Heroku (with data)
+- Must be deployed, including connecting to a database (for example, with Heroku and JawsDB)

-- Must utilize at least one new third-party API
+- Must utilize at least one new library, package or technology that we haven’t discussed

 - Must have a polished UI